A high temperature (fever) is very common in young children. The temperature usually returns to normal within 1 to 4 days.

 - Remove the thermometer.
 The display will show your child's temperature.

-If your child's just had a bath or been wrapped tightly in a blanket, their temperature may be higher for a short time.
+If your child has just had a bath or been wrapped in a blanket, their temperature may be higher for a short time.
 Wait a few minutes then try again.

 What to do if your child has a high temperature

 If your child or baby has a high temperature, you can usually look after them at home.
-The temperature should go down over 3 or 4 days.
+The temperature should go down over 1 to 4 days.

-check on your child regularly during the night
+check on your child regularly, including during the night

-do not undress your child or sponge them down to cool them – fever is a natural and healthy response to infection
+do not undress your child or sponge them down to cool them – a high temperature is a natural and healthy response to infection

-- do not give aspirin to under 16s
+do not give aspirin to children under 16 years of age

-do not give ibuprofen to a child under 3 months, weighs under 5kg, has chickenpox, or is dehydrated
+do not give ibuprofen to a child who is under 3 months, weighs under 5kg, has chickenpox, or is dehydrated

 do not give ibuprofen to children with asthma unless it's been recommended by a doctor

-Urgent advice: Get an urgent GP appointment if your child:
+Urgent advice: Call 111 or your GP surgery now if your child:

-- is under 3 months old and has a temperature of 38C or higher, or you think they have a fever
+- is under 3 months old and has a temperature of 38C or higher, or you think they have a high temperature

-- is 3 to 6 months old and has a temperature of 39C or higher, or you think they have a fever
+- is 3 to 6 months old and has a temperature of 39C or higher, or you think they have a high temperature

 - has other signs of illness, such as a rash, as well as a high temperature

-- is showing signs of dehydration – such as nappies that aren't very wet, sunken eyes, and no tears when they're crying
+- is dehydrated – such as nappies that are not very wet, sunken eyes, and no tears when they're crying

-Immediate action required: Call 999 or go to A&E if your child:
+Immediate action required: Call 999 if your child: